IBM/AISteer360/docs/home/installation.md

 ```

 The above creates a `.venv` (if missing), installs `aisteer360` (in non-editable mode), and installs all dependencies
 listed under `[project.dependencies]` in the `pyproject.toml` file.
-To install an optional dependency group from
+Activate by running `source .venv/bin/activate`.
-`[project.optional-dependencies]`, e.g., `docs`, append it in quotes and square brackets to the `install` command as
+To install an optional dependency group from `[project.optional-dependencies]`, e.g., `docs`, append it in quotes and
-follows:
+square brackets to the `install` command as follows:

 ```commandline
 uv venv --python 3.11 && uv pip install '.[docs]'